coreinfrastructure/best-practices-badge/doc/other.md

     -   Executable binaries that are released (both DLL and EXE's on Windows) MUST be cryptographically signed (the goal is to allow application whitelisting systems to use the signature to allow applications to run rather then relying on path or hash based rules - this might be at odds with some users requirement to be able to build from source but I thought I'd raise it anyways).

-We are considering moving the criteria continuous integration and reproduceable builds into the basic best practices criteria.
+We are considering moving the criteria continuous integration and reproduceable builds into the initial best practices criteria.

 In the future we might add some criteria that a project has to meet some subset of (e.g., it must meet at least 3 of 5 criteria).